fjxmlzn/paper_downloader/README.md

 ```
 The only difference is the additional option `-c nsdi2019`.
 This will save the following intermediate results:

-*  `conf_url/nsdi2019.conf_url.json`: this contains the URL of the conference webpage and the HTML indicators for paper titles that are automatically detected by the code.
+*  `conf_url/nsdi2019.conf_url.json`: this contains the URL of the conference webpage and the HTML indicators for paper titles that are automatically detected by the tool.
 See [troubleshooting](#troubleshooting) and [how it works](#how-it-works) for more details
 *  `conf_url/nsdi2019.paper_list.json`: this contains the list of detected paper titles
 *  `conf_url/nsdi2019.pdf_url.json`: this contains the PDF links of the papers

-Next time when you run the code, you do not need to specify `-u`, i.e.
+Next time when you run the tool, you do not need to specify `-u`, i.e.

 ```
 python pd.py -c nsdi2019 --store --merge 1 --merge 2